This Mice and Mystics review was made after playing the game five times

 When you choose a mission/chapter, you will need to set up the appropriate tiles and place both the heroes and the enemies in the appropriate places.
 The main thing that you are trying to do in each chapter is clear off all of the minions so you can move through the rooms quicker.
 The storybook will tell you exactly how many rooms you need to get through and the amount of time you have to complete the objectives.

-The movement and fighting systems are quite simple.
+The movement and fighting systems are really simple.
 To move, you will combine the numbers on the dice you roll with your movement rating and move up to that many spots.
 When fighting, you will roll the amount of dice that are written on your card.

 The cheese tokens are a vital part of this game.
 Cheese allows you to level up your character, share with your teammates, and use your special abilities.
 The opponents also use the cheese by adding it to the cheese wheel, which both speeds up the game and brings out more enemies.